Ethiopia: Under Abiy, Ethiopia's Media Have More Freedom but Challenges Remain

-During a trip to Addis Ababa in January, it was impossible to miss the signs that Ethiopian media are enjoying unprecedented freedom.
+New York — During a trip to Addis Ababa in January, it was impossible to miss the signs that Ethiopian media are enjoying unprecedented freedom.
 A flurry of new publications were on the streets.
-At a public forum that CPJ attended, journalists spoke about positive reforms, but also openly criticized their lack of access to the government.
+At apublic forum that CPJ attended, journalists spoke about positive reforms, but also openly criticized their lack of access to the government.
 At a press conference, journalists from state media and the Oromia Media Network, an outlet previously banned and accused of terrorism, sat side by side.

 Mesud Gebeyehu, a lawyer who heads the Consortium of Ethiopian Rights Organizations, an alliance of human rights groups, told CPJ he had been on television "many times" in the past year to speak about human rights, an issue that was previously taboo for the media.